vvvm23/vvvm23.github.io/content/posts/2023-03-01-chinese/index.md

 In the meantime, I rely on a few three resources.
-For Netflix, I use [Language Reactor](https://www.languagereactor.com/) which handles creating copy-pasteable subtitles and contextual definitions.
+For Netflix, I use [Language Reactor](https://www.languagereactor.com/) which handles creating copy-pasteable Chinese subtitles and contextual definitions.
 I manually record audio and take screenshots, and add it all to Anki.
 For Youtube, I have a shoe-stringed together script that takes in a CSV file of timestamp ranges, sentence transcription, and word definitions.
 It then uses